-An ideal postdoctoral candidate has approx. a third of an overlap with the research lab, interested in learning new approaches from the lab to another third, and the rest will be discovered as we go along!
+An ideal postdoctoral candidate has approx. 1/3 overlap with the research lab, interested in learning new approaches from the lab to another 1/3, and the rest will be figured out as as we go along!

 I am thankful for the trust and confidence of the students joining the lab.
-I promise great scientific challenges that are worthy of your time and effort.
+I promise great scientific challenges that are worthy of your time and efforts.

 I consider as a great recognition of my teaching efforts if undergraduate students from my classes decide to join the research lab.
 I welcome those students who are interested in participating in collaborative research projects and become part of the shared pool of personnel dedicated to a collaborative research project.